 How we do it

-We're four full-time journalist-engineers who operate as a collective rather than hierarchical team.
+We're five full-time journalist-engineers who operate as a collective rather than hierarchical team.

 Much of our work is done autonomously, with individuals choosing their essays and owning the whole story, from research to code.
 Each team member can do every step: research and reporting, data analysis, design, writing, and code.